-The day the two-month old Occupy Los Angeles camp is evicted from City Hall, EnviroReporter.com tests three months worth of HEPA filter-cleaned air in an historic downtown Los Angeles building with central air.
-Much to our surprise, the HEPA filter dust tests 364% of normal, hotter than expected.
+EnviroReporter.com tests three months worth of HEPA filter-cleaned air in an historic downtown L.A. building with central air.
+Dust tests 364% of normal, hotter than expected.

-Los Angeles’ first impacted storm detected by Radiation Station Central in Santa Monica was a troubling sign of what was to come later in the evening: fallout from the triple meltdowns at Fukushima Japan and, even more unbelievably, radioactive contamination from the 550,000 tons of radioactive debris incinerated in Tokyo beginning in October 2011.
+Los Angeles’ first impacted storm detected in Santa Monica was a troubling sign of what was to come later in the evening: suspected fallout from triple meltdowns at Fukushima Japan.

-While a HEPA filter from Grover Beach, California, registered no additional radiation, two HEPA filters from Radiation Station showed substantial increased radiation over background from dust accumulated in them in the 53 days since they were last checked and cleaned: ~227% and ~222% of normal higher than background.
+While a HEPA filter from Grover Beach, California, registered no additional radiation, two HEPA filters from Radiation Station Santa Monica were ~227% and ~222% of normal higher.

-Adlay tea from Japan tests over 39% higher in radiation compared to background at Radiation Station in Santa Monica California.
+Adlay tea from Japan tests over 39% higher in radiation compared to background at Radiation Station Santa Monica.
 Tea was bought at a local Japanese market in the Los Angeles area.

 EnviroReporter.com expands Radiation Station’s Fukushima fallout coverage to include choices for rad free food foraging.
-This is in part a reaction to the government’s abandonment of crucial radiation monitoring.
+We test everything we buy to consume and share results.

 Shocking new evidence of radioactive fallout in Los Angeles with HEPA filters from Santa Monica and Glendale showing significant increases in radiation.